dagda1/cuttingedge/packages/react-fetcher/README.md

 - Give me intelligent defaults.
 I think there is still way too much setup and config in any `useQueryXXX` or `useFetchXXX` thingy that I have tried.
 JavaScript/Typescript has descended into a sea of endless configuration which means I have to understand everything intimately to use it.

 - Packages like [react-query](https://github.com/tannerlinsley/react-query/blob/master/examples/basic/src/index.js#L41) are excellent, but I still have to provide the code to use `axios` or `fetch` or whatever, surely the whole point of using a package like this is to abstract all that stuff away.
+This package uses [cross-fetch](https://www.npmjs.com/package/cross-fetch) and you cannot change this.
+I am hoping that you do not need to.

 - I want `abort` to be a first-class citizen and not left up to me to get my hands dirty with `AbortControllers`.